wwyf/obsidian-md-title-sidecar/README.md

-# Obsidian File Explorer Count
+# Obsidian File Explorer Markdown Titles

-## Brief Explanation
+## Descras

 - This plugin helps you to see the number of elements you have under all available folders within your file explorer.